pyenv/pyenv/README.md

 To remove old Ruby versions, simply `rm -rf` the directory of the version you want to remove.
-You can find the directory of a particular Ruby verison with the `rbenv prefix` command, e.g. `rbenv prefix 1.8.7-p357`.
+You can find the directory of a particular Ruby version with the `rbenv prefix` command, e.g. `rbenv prefix 1.8.7-p357`.

 The [ruby-build](https://github.com/sstephenson/ruby-build) plugin